DzmitryKniga/rsschool-cv/cv.md

 </style>
 ```
 ***
-### Experience in ATI
+### Experience in IT
 * My CV
 * Others in progress
 ***
 ### Education
-Military Academy of the Republic of Belarus: aviation department 2006-2011
+Military Academy of the Republic of Belarus: aviation faculty 2006-2011

 ***
 ### English level